fenago/Grokking-Deep-Learning/Lab_10.md

 during graph construction or after the graph is already defined.
 In this book, we’ll stick with dynamic.

-The main point of this chapter is to help prepare you for deep learning in the real world, where 10% (or less) of your time will be spent thinking up a new idea and 90% of your time will be spent figuring out how to get a deep learning framework to play nicely.
+The main point of this lab is to help prepare you for deep learning in the real world, where 10% (or less) of your time will be spent thinking up a new idea and 90% of your time will be spent figuring out how to get a deep learning framework to play nicely.
 Debugging these frameworks can be extremely difficult at times, because most bugs don’t raise an error and print out a stack trace.
 Most bugs lie hidden within the code, keeping the network from training as it should (even if it appears to be training somewhat).

-All that is to say, really dive into this chapter.
+All that is to say, really dive into this lab.
 You’ll be glad you did when it’s 2:00 a.m. and you’re chasing down an optimization bug that’s keeping you from getting that juicy state-ofthe-art score.